Apps, bots, & connectors in Microsoft Teams

 Teams provides a number of apps published by Microsoft and by third parties to engage users, support productivity, and integrate commonly used business services into Teams.
 Get apps from the Teams Store.
 By default, all apps, including custom apps that you've submitted via the Teams Store approval process, are turned on for all users.
 For example, users can use the Planner app to build and manage team tasks in Teams.

-By default, all Microsoft-provided and external apps are available, and you can turn individual apps on or off.
+By default, all Microsoft-provided and custom apps are available, and you can turn individual apps on or off.
 There's an org-wide setting that lets you turn all custom apps on or off for your entire organization.